 Beginning to See the Light

-The Poetry Society and Jaybird Live Literature commissioned six poets to create new pieces to celebrate National Poetry Day 2015, the theme of which was ‘light’.
-The poems followed the path of light over one October day.
-Artist and filmmaker Corinne Silva then made filmpoems of six of the poems, which you can watch on Vimeo or YouTube.
+Six poets explore the path of light over an October day, from midday to midday, in a series of poems.
+The Poetry Society and Jaybird Live Literature commissioned these new pieces to celebrate National Poetry Day 2015, the theme of which was ‘light’.
+Artist and filmmaker Corinne Silva then made filmpoems of all the poems, which you can watch on Vimeo or YouTube.

 Shadow by Alice Oswald

-The poem ‘Shadow’, written and read by Alice Oswald, was commissioned by The Poetry Society in conjunction with Royal Collection Trust and was premiered by Alice Oswald at The Queen’s Gallery, Buckingham Palace, as part of ‘Painting Paradise: The Art of the Garden’ on 25 June 2015.
+The poem ‘Shadow’, written and read by Alice Oswald, is about the devil’s shadow travelling over the land, and was commissioned by The Poetry Society in conjunction with Royal Collection Trust and was premiered by Alice Oswald at The Queen’s Gallery, Buckingham Palace, as part of ‘Painting Paradise: The Art of the Garden’ on 25 June 2015.
 The film was made by De Facto Films.
 You can find out more about this project, and a new commission by Kei Miller also in association with Royal Collection Trust, elsewhere on our website.